R-Bower/tsx-monorepo/README.md

 ## Shared Theme (see `packages/libs/react-primitives`)

 - By designing components around a shared theme, colors and styles* can be swapped with ease without fear of breaking the codebase.
-Every React component is designed with this theme in mind.
+The `styled-components` and `styled-system` packages utilize this theme and makes common variables like color, spacing, breakpoints available as props for every component.
+Every React component in this library is designed around this theme.
 - Recommendations:
   - The ThemeProvider in the `react-primitives` package accepts two props:
     - `colors`, an object that maps to the ThemeColors interface in `react-primitives/src/theme/colors`
     - `box shadows`